 This study confirms that the washing process plays a crucial role in improving biodiesel quality by reducing total glycerol and water content.
-The application of RSM using a CCD design successfully modeled the effects of the water-to-biodiesel ratio and washing temperature, and identified the optimum process conditions.
+The application of RSM using a CCD design successfully modeled the effects of the water to biodiesel ratio and washing temperature, and identified the optimum process conditions.
 The water-to-biodiesel ratio was found to be the most influential factor, while washing temperature showed significant effects through its quadratic component.
 The optimum conditions were 1:1.9 and 59 °C, producing biodiesel with a total glycerol content of 0.154% and a water content of 0.144%.

 A comparison of catalyst performance indicates that biodiesel produced using sodium glyceroxide exhibits better final quality after washing than biodiesel produced using NaOH, as reflected by lower total glycerol and water contents under identical washing conditions.
-This behavior is attributed to the lower soap formation and reduced tendency for emulsion formation during the washing stage, which facilitates more effective impurity removal.
-These results demonstrate that sodium glyceroxide contributes to improved washability of biodiesel rather than acting directly as a purification agent.
+This behavior is attributed to lower soap formation and a reduced tendency to form emulsion during the washing stage, thereby facilitating more effective impurity removal.
+These results demonstrate that sodium glyceroxide improves the washability of biodiesel rather than acting directly as a purification agent.
 Overall, sodium glyceroxide shows strong potential as a more efficient and sustainable catalyst for biodiesel production.
 Future work may focus on process scale-up, economic feasibility analysis, and integration of sodium glyceroxide into sustainable biodiesel production systems.